Saityi/a-tour-of-standard-ml/README.md

 ---

 Modules may accept other modules as parameters, including accepting a signature rather than a specific implementation.
-These are called functors.
+These are called functors, and declared using the `functor` keyword.

 ```sml
 (* greeter.sml *)